 This Mediterranean Hummus Pasta Salad is creamy, colorful, and full of vegetables and whole grain pasta.
-Swap out your typical pasta salad recipe for this healthy, fiber-rich version!
+Swap out your typical pasta salad recipe for this healthy, hummus pasta recipe.

 I received free samples of Sabra Hummus mentioned in this post.
 By posting this recipe I am entering a recipe contest sponsored by Sabra and am eligible to win prizes associated with the contest.
 I was not compensated for my time.